bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 * Please also make sure that your router's firewall is enabled, sometimes it will be marked as *Stateful Packet Inspection* (SPI).
 Most modern routers will enable their firewall by default, many older routers do not.
-If you own an old router I recommend replacing it with a modern router.
+If you own an old router, I recommend replacing it with a modern router.

 Secure Your Router and Wi-Fi
 ============================